 The answer to all social media confusions:

-Now 2015 is a year when businesses wouldn’t want to experiment on newer channels.
+This year is the time when businesses wouldn’t want to experiment on newer channels.
 At least for me, I would like to make the most of the year in doing something foolproof than wandering down the lanes as Alice in Wonderland.

 That’s the sole reason I asked five global faces of social media strategy as to what they had planned for their social marketing in the coming year.
-I asked them a simple question to reveal their social media strategy for 2015.
+I asked them a simple question to reveal their social media strategy.

-Here is my question to them on social media trends and tools 2015.
+Here is my question to them on social media trends and tools.

-What will be your social media network of choice for 2015 and your preferred tool to handle your social media campaigns?
+What will be your social media network of choice and your preferred tool to handle your social media campaigns?

 Introducing the stars of social media.

 While I am fully convinced that you already know these guardians of blogging and social media, this cannot rob me of the pleasure I will get introducing them to you.
-If you ask how to become a Facebook feleb or increase your Facebook likes Fast, these are the heroes to follow.
+If you ask how to become a Facebook feleb, these are the heroes to follow.

 Adam is one of those celebrated bloggers who has used his talent to build an empire of money and knowledge breathing blogs.
 His tips have been featured at leading blogs of the world like Problogger, Kissmetrics, and Search Engine Journal etc.

-Here are her social strategy secrets for 2015 revealed:
+Here are her social strategy secrets for the year revealed:

 Here is his answer to my question:

-@AgrawalSwadhin Single – MeetEdgar.
-Multiple – MeetEdgar, HootSuite and Buffer.
-I use too many of them! — Reginald Chan (@SocialCopy) December 7, 2014
+MeetEdgar.
+Multiple - MeetEdgar, HootSuite and Buffer.
+I use too many of them!

 - As we see clearly Google plus, Pinterest, Facebook (see Facebook marketing tips here) and have tons of potential to be explored.